oroinc/documentation/user/back-office/reports-segments/reports/custom-reports.rst

   - **Sum**—The column displays the sum of all values in the set.

-  - **Average**—The column displays arithmetical mean of the values in the set.
+  - **Average**—The column displays the arithmetical mean of the values in the set.

   - **Min**—The column displays the smallest value in the set.